Add a multicultural perspective to your back-to-school read-alouds with engaging picture books and free activities!

 Share school experiences of children around the world, develop students’ geographic and cultural awareness, and build a caring and welcoming classroom community.

 Disclosure: This post contains affiliate links.
 By clicking through and making a purchase, we receive a small commission at no extra charge to you.
 All proceeds help support our free global education website.
 Thank you!

 It’s Back to School We Go!
 First Day Stories From Around the World by Ellen Jackson

 Children from 11 different countries share what the first day of school is like for them.

 Each two-page spread includes a first-person account of a child’s first day at school and general facts about children in that country.

 Students enjoy identifying the many similarities with their peers around the world and learning about some of the differences that make our experiences unique.

-Our post includes a video-reading of the book with traditional background music for each country (from Teacher Tube, approx. 16.5 minutes), discussion guide and links to related books and photos about going back to school.
+Click here for a video reading of the book with traditional background music for each country (from Teacher Tube, approx. 16.5 minutes), a discussion guide, and links to related books and photos about going back to school.